emergency rule banning credit scoring (PDF, 296, KB) for three years.Commissioner Kreidler issued an

 Have you been impacted by credit scoring?

 Many people are shocked when they find out their credit score is the reason their insurance costs went up.
 If this has happened to you, we want to hear from you!
+Read stories from consumers and agents (PDF, 245KB) on their experiences with credit scoring.

 What's wrong with credit scoring?